google/zetasql/docs/aggregate-dp-functions.md

 Returns the number of rows in the
 [differentially private][dp-from-clause] `FROM` clause.
-The final result is an aggregation across privacy unit columns.
+The final result is an aggregation across a privacy unit column.

-This function must be used with the `DIFFERENTIAL_PRIVACY` clause and can support the following argument:
+This function must be used with the [`DIFFERENTIAL_PRIVACY` clause][dp-syntax] and can support the following argument:

 + `contribution_bounds_per_group`: The
   [contribution bounds named argument][dp-clamped-named].